robbeykaaso/rea3/docs/c++/pipePartial.md

 # Abstract
 only execute the next specific pipe which satisfies some condition
 ```
-             -> pipe3  //we will only need execute pipe3 after pipePartial sometimes
+//we will only need execute pipe3 after pipePartial sometimes rather than pipe4
+             -> pipe3
 pipePartial
              x-> pipe4
 ```